littleraskol/Basic-Sprinkler-Improved/BasicSprinklerImproved/readme.txt

-﻿This readme focuses on using the config.json file.
-Note that you do not have to do anything with this because the mod will generate a default config file with the "horizontal" spray pattern.
+﻿# Basic-Sprinkler-Improved
+ Stardew Valley mod to improve functionality of basic sprinkler.

-1. THE EXAMPLE CONFIG
+1. INTRODUCTION

-In the mod package is a file called "config-example-CHANGE-ME.json" which you can use as your initial config file.
-It contains the following:

-{
-  "_comment":  "Remove this line and change the file name to config.json, see readme.txt for usage instructions.", "patternType": "horizontal",
-  "northArea": 0,
-  "southArea": 0,
-  "eastArea": 2,
-  "westArea": 2
-}

-With the exception of the "_comment" key, this is identical to the default conifg.json the mod will generate.
-To use this file, completely remove the line with "_comment" so that "patternType" is the first entry in the brackets, then rename the file to "config.json"

-It can be used as it after that point, or modified according to these instructions.
+Basic Sprinkler Improved changes the way the basic sprinkler works without making it cover any more area than it does in the base game.
+I always found the most annoying thing about it to be the shape, which was just useless.
+But while there are a number of fine mods out there that change the way the sprinkler works, they all make it cover more total area, which seemed a bit overpowered to me.
+So I made this for my personal use.

+It's hoped that in addition to making the basic sprinkler more useful, the different patterns one can make with them will give them a niche so they can still be useful even when you get improved sprinklers.

-2. CONFIGURATION INSTRUCTIONS
+2. CONFIGURATION

 The mod works by watering tiles according to one of the following configurations.
 (The X represents the sprinkler and the Os the tiles it waters while each * represents an unwatered tile.)
+These configurations are set in the file config.json

 horizontal: